Aircoookie/WLED/usermods/PIR_staircase/README.md

    ```

 ## Hardware installation
-1. Stick the led strip under each step of the stairs
+1. Stick the led strip under each step of the stairs.
-2. Mount a PIR sensor at the bottom of the stairs
+2. Mount a PIR sensor at the bottom of the stairs and connect it to bottomPIR_PIN.
-3. Mount a PIR sensor at the top of the stairs
+3. Mount a PIR sensor at the top of the stairs and connect it to topPIR_PIN.

 You may need to use 1k pull-down resistors on pins D5 and D6 depending on the sensor.